Steven Kay KC

 Quotes from directories

-▪ Steven Kay QC “He has a stellar international criminal law practice and he is great in court.”
+▪ Steven Kay KC “He has a stellar international criminal law practice and he is great in court.”

-▪ Steven Kay QC “Has significant experience before the International Criminal Court in matters involving crimes against humanity and war crimes.
+▪ Steven Kay KC “Has significant experience before the International Criminal Court in matters involving crimes against humanity and war crimes.
 He is also sought after to counsel governments, corporations and membership organisations on best practice and compliance matters.”

-▪ Steven Kay QC “Leading silk with a vast depth of experience of handling ICC proceedings, particularly those involving significant and high-profile political figures.”
+▪ Steven Kay KC “Leading silk with a vast depth of experience of handling ICC proceedings, particularly those involving significant and high-profile political figures.”

 Steven Kay KC is Head of Chambers at 9BR, a leading set of barrister’s Chambers established in London over 60 years ago.
 He is a leading international criminal lawyer with a global reputation who has been in the landmark cases that have established modern international criminal law including: the first UN trial at the Yugoslavia Tribunal (Dusko Tadic) that created modern international criminal law; the first trial of a former Head of State (ex-President of Serbia, Slobodan Milosevic); the first trial at the ICC of an incumbent Head of State (President Uhuru Kenyatta of Kenya).

-Steven is also engaged by governments and organisations to investigate matters of international concern such as the 30 years conflict in Sri Lanka between the Tamils and the State; Egypt and the Muslim Brotherhood; Montenegro Corruption and Conflicts of Interest; Human rights abuse alert Algeria.
-His reports have been influential upon world affairs – and in the case of President Kenyatta at the ICC, he won the presidential election during his trial.
+Steven is engaged by governments and organisations to investigate the prevailing narratives in matters of international concern.
+Below are some examples of this kind of work – the 30 years conflict in Sri Lanka between the Tamils and the State https://web.archive.org/web/20170912144505/http://www.internationallawbureau.com/wp-content/uploads/2015/07/Law-Paper-Draft-2.pdf; Egypt and the Muslim Brotherhood; Montenegro Corruption and Conflicts of Interest; Human rights abuse alert Algeria; IBA report on Political Prisons in North Korea.
+His reports have been influential upon world affairs – in the case of President Kenyatta at the ICC, his client won the Kenyan presidential election during the televised proceedings.
+In May 2021 he led the 9BR Chambers international team that produced A Report on the Lundin Case commissioned by the Board of Directors for Lundin Energy and he is a consultant upon international criminal law to the Swedish defence lawyers.
+In 2022 he investigated the causes of the 2013 and 2016 conflicts in South Sudan and discredited the narratives relied upon by the UN and AU – see http://southsudanreports.com